Project

 (work:new-testament) (εργόν OR ἔργων) (section:"galatians 1" OR section:"Galatians 2" OR section:"Galatians 3" OR section:"Galatians 4" OR section:"Galatians 5" OR section:"Galatians 6")

-#19 Updated by Luke Murphey about 8 years ago
+#19 Updated by Luke Murphey over 8 years ago

 • Status changed from New to Closed

-#20 Updated by Luke Murphey about 8 years ago
+#20 Updated by Luke Murphey over 8 years ago

 • Related to Bug #1250: Word frequency chart is incorrect added